Language

 Is my data safe?

 Yes.
-All HMAC computation runs entirely in your browser — no data is sent to any server.
-Your secret keys and messages stay on your device at all times.
+Every HMAC is computed entirely in your browser — no data is sent to any server.
+Your secret keys and messages stay on your device at all times, and nothing is logged or stored.

 Insecure